 - Stencil — Optional to decorate.
 Ours is more from an old Martha Stewart stencil collection.

-Desktop Organizer: DIY Dry Erase Board
+How to Make a Desktop DIY Dry Erase Board

 DIY Dry Erase Board